coleifer/peewee/docs/peewee/crdb.rst

   multi-dimensional arrays).

-CRDB is compatible with Postgres' wire protocol and exposes a very similar SQL interface, so it is possible (though not recommended) to use :py:class:`PostgresqlDatabase` with CRDB.
-There are a number of reasons for
+CRDB is compatible with Postgres' wire protocol and exposes a very similar SQL interface, so it is possible (though **not recommended**) to use :py:class:`PostgresqlDatabase` with CRDB:
-this:

-1. CRDB does not support nested transactions, so the :py:meth:`~Database.atomic` method has been implemented to enforce this when using :py:class:`CockroachDatabase`.
+1. CRDB does not support nested transactions (savepoints), so the :py:meth:`~Database.atomic` method has been implemented to enforce this when using :py:class:`CockroachDatabase`.
 For more info :ref:`crdb-transactions`.
 2. CRDB may have subtle differences in field-types, date functions and